imonthercks/pintwood-derby/content/homepage/opener.md

 **Race Day:** Bring your car to check-in between 3PM and 5PM on race day and then get ready for the main event starting at 7PM.

-**Celebrate:** Win or lose, join us for the awards ceremony, delicious food, drinks, and the great feeling of knowing you're supporting a great cause!
+**Celebrate:** Win or lose, join us for the awards ceremony, delicious food and the great feeling of knowing you're supporting a great cause!

 [Register Now](#registration)